hassan-jamshaid10/LeetCode-JAVA/README.md

 - **Java**: All solutions are implemented in Java.
 - **LeetCode**: Problems and challenges come from the LeetCode platform.

-## License
-This repository is open source under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-Feel free to reach out if you have any questions or suggestions for improvements.
+Feel free to reach out if you have any questions or suggestions for improvements and for collaboration.

 ## Author
 **Hassan Jamshaid** <br>